 Working in Singapore and in the United States, what are some of the differences?

-I am very fortunate to have worked at places which value work-life balance and creative collaboration both in Singapore and the US and these aspects are both very important to me.
+I am very fortunate to have worked at places which value work-life balance and creative collaboration, both in Singapore and the US.
+These aspects are both very important to me.

-I’m really glad to be able to enjoy fun-filled events like the Summer BBQs and art shows lined up by my current workplace!
+I’m really glad to be able to enjoy fun-filled events like summer BBQs and art shows lined up by my current workplace!